Community Profiles La Jolla

-Photo of La Jolla Cove The La Jolla Community Planning area consists of approximately 5,718 acres and is located along the western edge of the north coastal region of the City of San Diego.
-It is bounded on the north by the University of California, San Diego and a portion of the University community, on the east by Gilman Drive, the University community and Interstate 5, on the south by the community of Pacific Beach and on the west by the Pacific Ocean.
-The northern-most portion of La Jolla is separated from the remainder of the community by the Scripps Institute of Oceanography and a portion of the University of California.
-Neither Scripps nor the University of California are under the jurisdiction of the City of San Diego.
+The La Jolla Community Planning area consists of approximately 5,718 acres and is located along the western edge of the north coastal region of the City of San Diego.
+It is bounded on the north by the University of California, San Diego (UCSD) and a portion of the University community; on the east by Gilman Drive, the University community and Interstate 5; on the south by the community of Pacific Beach; and on the west by the Pacific Ocean.
+The northern-most portion of La Jolla is separated from the remainder of the community by the Scripps Institute of Oceanography and a portion of UCSD.
+Neither Scripps nor UCSD are under the jurisdiction of the City of San Diego.

 Visually dramatic, the primarily (58%) residential community of La Jolla is physically defined by its rugged coastline of ocean bluffs and beaches together with steep canyons and hillsides culminating at Mount Soledad.
 Until the mid 20th century, La Jolla was characterized by small, single family summer cottages that were located along the coastline or interspersed within the portion of La Jolla known as "The Village."
 "The Village" includes the area within the boundary of Prospect Street, Girard Avenue and Torrey Pines Road.